eellak/gsoc2019-ltsp/man/ltsp-dnsmasq.8.md

 **-s**, **--dns-server=**_"space separated list"_
 : Set the DNS server DHCP option.
 Defaults to autodetection.
-Proxy DHCP clients don't receive DHCP options, so it's recommended to use the client.conf DNS_SERVER directive when autodetection isn't appropriate.
+Proxy DHCP clients don't receive DHCP options, so it's recommended to use the ltsp.conf DNS_SERVER parameter when autodetection isn't appropriate.

 **-t**, **--tftp=**_0|1_
 : Enable or disable the TFTP service.
 Defaults to 1.